ViriCruz/Restaurant/README.md

 Clone project and run
 `npm install`

+## Running the tests
+This project doesn't count with automated tests.

 ## How to contribute and partipate
 Fork this repo and submit a PR for review and potential merge to main branch